 There are about 1400 floating homes in the Portland metro area, making this the largest collection of floating homes in the United States.
 Over 30 moorage facilities for floating homes are in the Greater Portland Area and many of the top facilities, along with their monthly fees for slip ownership, are located on this page.

 Floating homes are defined as permanent residences, generally with attached utilities like water and electricity, while houseboats usually have motors and can be routinely moved.
 Boathouses, of course, are houses for boats.

-Hayden Island alone has four moorages for floating homes, including West Hayden Island Moorage, with 57 floating homes, on the far west side, Jantzen Beach Moorage, Inc, the largest with 176 Floating Homes (south of Home Depot), Island Cove Floating Homes with 55 units (just west of Lotus Isle Park), and Tomahawk Island Floating Homes with some 72 community members (east of Lotus Isle Park).
+Hayden Island alone has four moorages for floating homes, with two moorages on the West side of the I-5 bridge and two on the East side.
+West side moorages include West Hayden Island Moorage, with 57 floating homes, on the far west, and Jantzen Beach Moorage, Inc, the largest with 176 Floating Homes (south of Home Depot).

 Floating home moorages are scattered along the Oregon and Washington riverfront.
 They extend up and down both the Columbia and Willamette Rivers.

 Several moorages are near Blue Lake, on the Columbia along Marine Drive (below).

 Multnomah Channel, a 22-mile branch of the Willamette River, also has many floating homes.
 It diverges from the main stem, south of Kelly Point Park and flows around Sauvie Island to meet the Columbia near the city of St. Helens.